-My knowledge and experience of integration and conversations within an institution are limited to the Department of Business Administration.
-My and many people's view is that conversations across "silo boundaries" are quite few, which should be seen as a strategic problem.
+My knowledge and experience of integration and conversations within an department is limited to the Department of Business Administration.
+My and many people's view is that conversations across "silo boundaries" are quite few, which may seen as a strategic problem.
 LUSEM has a "double silo problem".
-Partly because the departments have little collaboration and partly because within an department - I only know about Business Administration - there is remarkably low collaboration and mutual overview.
+Partly because the departments have little collaboration and partly because within an department - I only know about Business Administration - there is remarkably low collaboration and mutual overview and interest.

 Integration is basically a positive word, and is a good activity, but you must have an analysis that says what is to be integrated, how and by whom.
 Working with integration between the departments within LUSEM will, like the university's outreach mission, have very little value in a researcher's career.
 Sad, but true.